 For my graduate thesis, I wanted to explore alternatives to the quantification of health and the role of wearable technologies.
 Fitness trackers are presented as the best way of engaging with health and managing physical activity.
 But a purely quantified and mechanistic view of the self has limitations.

-How qualitative and quantitative methods be used to study qualitative and quantitative ways of being?
+// How might qualitative and quantitative methods be used to study qualitative and quantitative aspects of understanding experiences?

 #research through design